openshift/source-to-image/README.md

 Build methodologies
 -------------------

-`sti` implements two methodologies for building Docker images.
-The first will be familiar to anyone who's built their own Docker image before - it's just `docker build`.
-When building this way, `sti` generates a Dockerfile and calls `docker build` to produce the output image:

-1. `sti` generates a `Dockerfile` to describe the output image:
-    1. Based on the build image
-    1. Adds the application source at `/tmp/src` in the container
-    1. Calls `assemble` in the container
-    1. Sets the image's default command to be `run`
-1. `sti` calls `docker build` to produce the output image

-`sti` also supports building images with `docker run`.
-When building this way, the workflow is:
+`sti` builds images with `docker run`.
+The workflow is:

 1. `sti` creates a container based on the build image. with:
     1. The application source bind-mounted to `/tmp/src`
     1. The build artifacts bind-mounted to `/tmp/artifacts` (if applicable - see incremental builds)
     1. Runs the build image's `assemble` script
 1. `sti` starts the container and waits for it to finish running
-1. `sti` commits the container, setting the CMD for the output image to be the `run` script
+1. `sti` commits the container, setting the CMD for the output image to be the `run` script and tagging the image with the name provided.

-The build methodology is controlled by the `-m` option, and defaults to `build`.
-To build with `docker run`, use `-m run`.

 Basic (`--clean`) builds
 ------------------------